Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games: Introduction

 We remark that, as is standard, the above theorem applies in the regime where $\log(1/\epsilon)$ is a polynomial; we do not address the complexity of computing an \emph{exact} Nash equilibrium, which is left as an interesting open problem (see \Cref{conj:FIXP}).

 Given that computing Nash equilibria is well-known to be in $\PPAD$~\citep{Daskalakis09:The,papadimitriou1994complexity}, membership in $\CLS$ reduces to showing that the problem is in the class \emph{polynomial local search ($\PLS$)}~\citep{johnson1988easy} by virtue of the recent collapse $\CLS = \PPAD \cap \PLS$~\citep{Fearnley21:The}.
 To do so, the starting point is the fundamental \emph{extendibility} of team-maxmin equilibria shown by~\citet{VonStengel97:Team}; namely, \emph{any team-maxmin profile can be extended to an equilibrium of the game}.
-Unfortunately, computing even an approximate team-maxmin profile is computationally prohibitive~\citep{Borgs10:The,Hansen08:Approximability}, being $\FNP$-hard~\citep{Celli18:Computational}, thereby necessitating a more refined approach.
+Unfortunately, computing even an approximate team-maxmin profile is computationally prohibitive~\citep{Borgs10:The,Hansen08:Approximability},\footnote{\citet{Borgs10:The} did not phrase their hardness result explicitly in terms of computing a team-maxmin equilbirum, but there is an immediate equivalence between computing the so-called \emph{threat point} in the context of the folk theorem and team-maxmin equilibria. } being $\FNP$-hard~\citep{Celli18:Computational}, thereby necessitating a more refined approach.

-In light of this, one of our main insigths is to relax the requirement of the extendibility result of~\citet{VonStengel97:Team}.
+In light of this, one of our main insights is to relax the requirement of the extendibility result of~\citet{VonStengel97:Team}.
 To be more precise, let us introduce some basic notation about our setting; the formal description is deferred to~\Cref{sec:prels}.
 For an adversarial team game $\Gamma$, we let $\calX$ be the joint strategy space of the team and $\calY$ be the strategy space of the adversary.
 We further suppose that $U : \calX \times \calY \to \R$ is the (mixed extension) of the utility function.
 We will also write $\poly(\Gamma)$ for factors that are polynomial in the natural parameters of the game.
 In this context, we show the following central characterization.

 \begin{proposition*}[Formal Version in \Cref{thm:onegeneralize}] Let $\vx^* \in \calX $ be an $\epsilon$-near stationary point of the function $\vx \mapsto \max_{\vy \in \calY} U(\vx, \vy)$.
 Then, there exists $\vy^* \in \calY$ such that $(\vx^*, \vy^*)$ is an $(\epsilon \cdot \poly(\Gamma))$-approximate Nash equilibrium of $\Gamma$.
 Further, $\vy^*$ can be computed in polynomial time. \end{proposition*}